 Cash flows provided by and used in financing activities.
-Net cash provided by financing activities was approximately \$31,000 for the three months ended March 31, 2007 and net cash used in financing activities was \$0.1 million for the three months ended March 31, 2006.
-For the three months ended March 31, 2007, cash flows provided by financing activities reflected proceeds from exercises of stock options, which were partially offset by payments made on our debt and lease obligations.
-For the three months ended March 31, 2006, cash flows used in financing activities reflected proceeds from exercises of stock options, which were partially offset by proceeds from exercises of stock options.
+Net cash provided by financing activities was \$16.5 million for the six months ended June 30, 2007 and net cash used in financing activities was approximately \$145,000 for the six months ended June 30, 2006.
+For the six months ended June 30, 2007, cash flows provided by financing activities included \$16.5 million in gross proceeds from the May 2007 closing of our private placement of shares of our common shares and proceeds from exercises of stock options of approximately \$151,300, which were partially offset by payments made on our debt and lease obligations of approximately \$191,800.
+The net proceeds from the issuance of these shares are expected to be \$15.2 million.
+As of June 30, 2007, expenses related to the transaction were reflected as current liabilities.
+For the six months ended June 30, 2006, cash flows used in financing activities reflected payments made on our debt and lease obligations of approximately \$182,300 and were partially offset by proceeds from exercises of stock options of approximately \$37,600.

 Credit facility.
 We entered into a \$5.0 million credit facility on March 8, 2005 with Lighthouse Capital Partners V, L.P. for working capital requirements.
-Outstanding borrowings under the facility bear interest at the prime rate plus 1.75%.
+Outstanding borrowings under the facility bear interest at an annual rate of 8%.
 Our ability to draw down funds under this facility terminated upon our initial public offering.
-Under the terms of the facility, we are required to pay any monthly installments of interest only through August 2005 and monthly installments of principal and interest thereafter, in addition to a fee due at maturity on September 1, 2009 equal to 15% of the aggregate amount borrowed under the credit facility, with prepayment in whole allowed at any time without penalty.
-As of March 31, 2007, there was \$1.0 million in borrowings outstanding under this facility.
+Under the terms of the facility, we are required to pay monthly installments of principal and interest, in addition to a fee due at maturity on September 1, 2009 equal to 15% of the aggregate amount borrowed under the credit facility, with prepayment in whole allowed at any time without penalty.
+As of June 30, 2007, there was \$0.9 million in borrowings outstanding under this facility.